a-sit-plus/signum/docs/docs/supreme.md

 The Android KeyStore offers key attestation certificates for hardware-backed keys.
 These certificates are exposed by the signer's `.attestation` property.

+!!!info inline end
+    On iOS, attestation requires an active Internet connection, as the device needs to communicate with Apple's servers.

 For iOS, Apple does not provide this capability, but rather supports app attestation.
 We therefore piggy-back onto iOS app attestation to provide a home-brew "key attestation" scheme.
 The guarantees are different: you are trusting the OS, not the actual secure hardware;